 The Freight Truck Component estimates vehicle stocks, travel, fuel efficiency, and energy use for three size classes of trucks: light-medium (Class 3), heavy-medium (Classes 4-6), and heavy (Classes 7-8).
-The three size classes are further broken down into 13 subclasses for fuel economy classification purposes (Table 7.8).
-These subclasses include two breakouts for light-medium size class, including pickup/van and vocational, one breakout for heavy-medium, including vocational, and ten breakouts for heavy.
-The ten subclasses parse the heavy size class into class 7 or class 8, day cab or sleeper cab, and low, mid, or high roof.
-Within the size classes, the stock model structure is designed to cover 34 vehicle vintages and to estimate energy use by four fuel types: diesel, gasoline, LPG, and natural gas (CNG and LNG).
-Fuel consumption estimates are reported regionally (by Census Division) according to the distillate fuel shares from the State Energy Data System [55].
-The technology input data are specific to the different types of trucks and include the year of introduction, incremental fuel efficiency improvement, and capital cost (Table 7.9).
+The three size classes are further broken down into 14 subclasses for fuel economy classification purposes (Table 7.7).
+These subclasses include 2 breakouts for light-medium size class, including pickup/van and vocational, 1 breakout for heavy-medium, including vocational, and 10 breakouts for heavy.
+The 10 subclasses parse the heavy size class into class 7 or class 8, day cab or sleeper cab, and low, mid, or high roof.
+Within the size classes, the stock model structure is designed to cover 34 vehicle vintages and to estimate energy use by 7 fuel types: diesel, gasoline, LPG, natural gas (CNG and LNG), ethanol, electricity, and hydrogen.
+Fuel consumption estimates are reported regionally (by Census Division) according to the distillate fuel shares from the EIA State Energy Data System [7.17].
+The technology input data are specific to the different types of trucks and include the year of introduction, incremental fuel efficiency improvement, and capital cost (Table 7.8).